speeduino/wiki.js/wiring/system.md

 All Speeduino installations will differ in some aspects and require some level of customisation, however the following should be kept in mind for most setups:

-* The ECU should share switched power with all devices that it will control (Eg Injectors, relays, solenoids etc).
-For example, an Idle control valve should not be able to be powered when the ECU is off.
+* The ECU should share switched power with all devices that it will control (Injectors, relays, solenoids etc).
+  * **Eg:** An Idle control valve should not ever be be powered when the 12v supply to the ECU is off.
 This can lead to backfeeding of power to the ECU.
 * Speeduino ECUs are generally not recommended for installation in the engine bay and wiring the ECU into a cabin location is preferred.
 * Consider the wiring path of all sensors (Particularly crank and cam) carefully and avoid running them near any high power devices (HT leads, alternator etc).
 	* Shielded wiring is strongly recommended for crank/cam sensors.